 But it's not always an easy decision to make.
-So we've drawn up advantages for both new-build homes and older properties to give you a helping hand.
+We've drawn up the advantages of both new-build homes and older properties to give you a helping hand.

 The benefits of new-build homes

-The government has a number of schemes designed to offer a boost to buyers.
+The government has several schemes designed to offer a boost to buyers of new-build homes.

-It's also worth worth speaking to house builders directly, as they may have further buyer incentives in place.
+It's worth speaking to house builders directly, as they may have further buyer incentives and benefits in place.

 2. You can buy your new home chain-free

-If you're buying direct from a house builder, you won't risk getting stuck in a property chain - or getting gazumped!
-And if you are a first-time buyer, you will have nothing to sell either.
+If you're buying direct from a house builder, you won't risk getting stuck in a property chain - or being gazumped.

 3. New-build homes are more eco-friendly

-Many new-build homes are designed with greener credentials in mind – and that means cheaper bills.
+Many new-build homes are designed with green credentials in mind – and that means cheaper bills.

 Good levels of insulation and high-efficiency heating systems help to cut down on carbon emissions, while the inclusion of A+ rated white goods also reduce energy consumption.